charliepark/classy-css/README.md

 **This is *very* much still in development.
 Consider this alpha at best.**

 Classy CSS is a CSS styleguide and design principle.
+It's best described as a common-sense specification.

 It leverages the best enhancements of CSS preprocessors like Sass / LESS, the best architectural principles of OOCSS and SMACSS, and can drop in to any existing CSS framework you're currently using.
 It's efficient and elegant — for writing, reading, rendering, and refactoring.